cnorthway/tmk_keyboard/converter/adb_usb/README.md

 - To buid a keymap that supports the DIP switches, use the new `UNIMAP_ADB_WITH_DIP` macro to build a unimap layout.
 Example usage can be seen in the `unimap_cnorthway.c` file.
 Keep in mind higher layers will override lower layers if both are active.
-- Pro Micros come with the Arduino/Caterina bootloader by default, so the `dfu` target won't work.
-Use avrdude as shown in `flash.sh` or flash a dfu capable bootloader (untested).
+- Pro Micros come with the Arduino/Caterina bootloader by default, and the `make program` target is configured to use AVRdude to flash the firmware.
+  If you're using another bootloader or your system is configured differently, edit the `PROGRAM_CMD` variable in the Makefile.

 original README follows: